A Moroccan food guide- something I spent so much time googling before we left. I have a severe case of FOMO and knew

-The two standard and most delicious Moroccan drinks are mint tea and orange juice.
-If you do literally nothing else in Morocco make sure you drink tea and orange juice!
+The two standard and most delicious drinks in Morocco are mint tea and orange juice.
+If you do literally nothing else make sure you drink mint tea and orange juice!

 Upon arrival at our riad, Riad Dar Attajmil, we were greeted with this.
 How next level is this tea and cookie tray, you guys?
 All the heart eyes for that teapot.
 One day when we have a real house I’d like to outfit the kitchen or living room in a Moroccan style and y’all best believe we’ll have poufs and pillows and trays and teapots- OH MY!